-- TNS (Total Negative Slack): The sum of the setup/recovery violations for each endpoint in the entire design or for a particular clock domain.
-The worst setup/recovery slack is the WNS (Worst Negative Slack). - THS (Total Hold Slack): The sum of the hold/removal violations for each endpoint in the entire design or for a particular clock domain.
-The worst hold/removal slack is the WHS (Worst Hold Slack). - TPWS (Total Pulse Width Slack): The sum of the violations for each clock pin in the entire design or a particular clock domain for the following checks: - Minimum low pulse width - Minimum high pulse width - Minimum period - Maximum period - Maximum skew (between two clock pins of a same leaf cell) - WPWS (Worst Pulse Width Slack): The worst slack for all pulse width, period, or skew checks on any given clock pin.
+- Total Negative Slack (TNS): The sum of the setup/recovery violations for each endpoint in the entire design or for a particular clock domain.
+The worst setup/recovery slack is the worst negative slack (WNS). - Total Hold Slack (THS): The sum of the hold/removal violations for each endpoint in the entire design or for a particular clock domain.
+The worst hold/removal slack is the worst hold slack (WHS). - Total Pulse Width Slack (TPWS): The sum of the violations for each clock pin in the entire design or a particular clock domain for the following checks: - Minimum low pulse width - Minimum high pulse width - Minimum period - Maximum period - Maximum skew (between two clock pins of a same leaf cell) - Worst Pulse Width Slack (WPWS): The worst slack for all pulse width, period, or skew checks on any given clock pin.